-We are a leading online consumer finance platform in China in terms of the outstanding principal balance of loans originated on our platform as of December 31, 2016, according to Oliver Wyman, a market research firm.
+We are a leading online consumer finance platform in China in terms of the outstanding principal balance of loans originated on our platform as of June 30, 2017, according to Oliver Wyman, a market research firm.
 We strategically focus on serving the credit needs of educated young adults in China.
-We had approximately 3.0 million active customers in 2016, representing a 103% increase from 2015.
-As of December 31, 2016, we had over 4.5 million customers with an approved credit line.
+We had approximately 3.0 million active customers in 2016 and 2.5 million active customers in the six months ended June 30, 2017, representing a 103% and 19% increase from 2015 and the six months ended June 30, 2016, respectively.
+As of June 30, 2017, we had over 5.6 million customers with an approved credit line.